 Hire skilled translators to create an alternate language text.
 Professional translators would rather translate the meaning of the text instead of going for a word-to-word translation.

 While translating from one language to another, the idioms and nuances must be communicated conceptually rather than literally.
-Experienced translators and qualified app localization testers ensure that the images and translations are appropriate for your target audience.
+Experienced translators and qualified app localisation testers ensure that the images and translations are appropriate for your target audience.

 Every good app developer is familiar with the importance of space.
 Your app must be clean, easy to navigate and not cluttered with too much information.
 The right placement of “Buy Now”, “Click Here”, “View More” and “Make Payment” allow the users to take the right action.